radio-astro-tools/spectral-cube/docs/moments.rst

 Linewidth maps
 --------------

-Making linewidth maps (sometimes referered to as second moment maps in radio astronomy), you can use:
+Making linewidth maps (sometimes refered to as second moment maps in radio astronomy), you can use:

     >>> sigma_map = cube.linewidth_sigma()  # doctest: +SKIP